 Even though I was quite full by the time I finished the bowl, on the way back to our hotel I insisted on stopping for dessert.
 I had read about an intriguing new place that had opened up about a year ago, and there was no way I was going to miss out on the chance to have a …. wait for it ….

 That’s right, folks.
 Just a few minutes’ walk from our hotel, in a small piazza off Campo de’ Fiori, is a place called Universo Vegano.
 It’s part of a chain of vegan fast-food restaurants in Italy.
-[UPDATE: As of August 2018, Universo Vegano is now closed.]
+[UPDATE: As of June 2019, Universo Vegano in Rome is now closed, although the one in Florence is still open.]

 The fact that this place exists kind of blows my mind.
 It’s like stepping into the future, into a utopian vision of a world where the kebab shop on the corner, the local hamburger joint and the travelling hot dog stand have all gone vegan.
 Except that THE FUTURE IS NOW.
 Right now, you can walk into a Universo Vegano in Rome or any of nine other Italian cities and order a vegan kebab, a vegan hamburger or a vegan hot dog.
 You will be greeted with pictures of happy farm animals on the walls who are, as the slogan says, “friends not food”.